 new paths in education and industry,” says Lyle Bagley,

-associate vice president of workforce development at TCC and co-chair
+associate vice president of Workforce Solutions at TCC and co-chair

 of the planning team for the workshop.
 “The partnership